 - I have obtained from my divine Son, that those who propagate this devotion to my tears and dolors, will be taken directly from this earthly life to eternal happiness since all their sins will be forgiven and my Son and I will be their eternal consolation and joy.

 Mary knew that saying yes to God was an act of love.
 She also understood that love involves sacrifice.
 This lesson plan discusses why we must accept that the Christian life is not a life free of pain.
+This is an appropriate reflection for the Feast of Our Lady of Sorrows.

 This lesson plan explains the Catholic practice of devotions and prayers for Our Blessed Mother and the saints.
+This will help youth understand why we have a feast for Our Lady of Sorrows.

-Mary did not escape pain in her life.
+Our Lady of Sorrows tells us that Mary did not escape pain in her life.
 The message here is that we trust in God’s presence, even in the most difficult times in our lives.